ultrawideturbolife/gherkin_integration_test/README.md

   - Class that allows for subtle logging of steps information in your tests.
 - `IntegrationExample? example`
   - Optional ‘Scenario Outline’ examples that we’ll get to later, in short these are different inputs for the same scenario so you can run / cover different variations of one scenario.
+- `IntegrationBox box`
+  - A box that may be used to write and read values that need to persist throughout a series of steps inside a `IntegrationScenario`.
 - `IntegrationTestWidgetsFlutterBinding? binding`
   - Optional binding element that’s retrieved after starting an integration test and that you may pass through at different levels (most commonly when initialising the IntegrationTest and passing it as an argument).
 This may be used to take screenshots for example.
-- `Object? result`
-  - Each step is able to optionally return a value, may this be the case then this value is available to you in the next step as a `result`.

 Setting up the success scenario may look like this: